skepticli/tutorial-screencast-to-gif/README.md

 You can get pretty far with the command-line, especially with a little piping, to create animated GIFs at an industrial, customized scale (why not make versions with all the color combinations of the rainbow, for starters?).

 So that's enough with funky examples for now, even though I think it'd be fun to demonstrate how to dynamically-delaye and resize frames (e.g. to "pause" or "zoom", even if the original screencast didn't have such transitions).
-Sure, you're probably thinking, well, I can do that in Final Cut...but that misses the point of doing things with a little mathematical reasoning and pure typing...and also, without having to pay for Final Cut.
+Sure, you're probably thinking, well, _I can do that in Final Cut, like an adult_...but that misses the point of how fun it is to solve problems with a little logic and without carpal-tunnel-causing-mouse-clicking.
+And also, without having to pay for Final Cut.

-(Though realistically, I recommend doing wrapping these compllicated scripts in nice Ruby/Python/Perl wrapper, to avoid situations where you accidentally overwrite your filesystem because of a misplaced quote-mark)
+(Though realistically, even if you're _good_ at command-line scripting, I recommend doing wrapping these compllicated scripts in nice Ruby/Python/Perl wrapper, to avoid situations where [you accidentally wipe out your hard drive](http://thenextweb.com/media/2012/05/21/how-pixars-toy-story-2-was-deleted-twice-once-by-technology-and-again-for-its-own-good/) because of a misplaced quote-mark)

 Making animated-GIFs is a fun venture.
 But again, keep your mind open to the potential non-GIF related uses for `ffmpeg` and `convert`.
 For example, I like converting the output of `ffmpeg` with [Tesseract](https://code.google.com/p/tesseract-ocr/), the command-line optical-character-recognition program, for cases when video clips shots of (legible) documents.
 Getting comfortable with the command-line allows for limitless custom applications.